ferencberes/kaggle_elias_aifbo/README.md

 | **Eval & Submission (mins)** | 0.04               | 0.06                   |
 | **Total Time (mins)**        | 10.23              | 30.18                  |

-My final submission was an ensemble that was the combination of the baseline model and the multichannel model.
+My final submission was an ensemble that was the combination of the baseline model and the best multichannel model.
 Thus, the **total runtime** is the sum of both runtimes, 10.23 + 30.18 = **40.41 minutes**.

 Purpose of the repository and disclaimer